 The mill was recorded in the Domesday Book of 1086, when it returned an annual rent of 48 shillings to the Abbess of Wherwell, well above the value of similar mills.
-The mill continued to prosper well into the 13th century; records for 1295 show that the tennant miller, a man named William, paid £4 of silver on a 7 year lease.
-In return the abbess promised to supply 'any great timbers' the mill needed.
+The mill continued to prosper well into the 13th century; records for 1295 show that the tenant miller, a man named William, paid 4 pounds of silver on a 7-year lease.
+In return, the abbess promised to supply 'any great timbers' the mill needed.

 The City leased out the mill, but could not afford to restore the building, so they could only get a small rental fee.
 Then in 1743 help arrived in the form of James Cook, who leased the building and rebuilt it, while incorporating bits of the earlier building.
 Cook's mill is an attractive building of brick, topped with a gabled roof hung with tiles.City Mill seems to have been used specifically for milling flour rather than as a general purpose mill.

 The milll remained in operation until the early 20th century, and was later used as a laundry during World War I. In 1928 it was threatened with destruction until a local group purchased the building and granted it to the National Trust.

 The Trust let the building to the Youth Hostel Association, but in1992 the Trust embarked on an ambitious restoration programme that took 12 years to complete.
 The fully restored and working mill opened to the public in 2004 and holds regular milling demonstrations for visitors.

 In 1994 1 male and 2 female otters were released in the River Itchen.
 The otters successfully established themselves on the river, and since then other otters have moved into the area from the west.